Data Fetcher Help Center

 • The API you want to connect to only provides access via OAuth, not API keys or any other authorization method.

-• Data Fetcher does not have a preset OAuth connection for the API.
+• Data Fetcher does not have a for the API.

 1. Set up an app with the service that provides the API